 Home Depot provides information regarding everything you ever wanted to know about holiday lights.
-You can also check out these websites that sell LED lights: Forever LED and Holiday LEDs.
+You can also check out Holiday LEDs. and Amazon has a wide selection.

 What’s around the corner?
 The next generation is already here.
 Home Depot carriers a Sylvania 100-light LED Solar-Powered LED Micro Light Set for $22.
 It does not require any electricity, and has a built-in photocell so that lights turn on automatically and last eight hours when fully charged – but that may become an issue on cloudy and snowy winter days.
 Probably best for sunnier winter locations.

 Make the switch to LED this holiday season and start the New Year with a little less greenhouse gas in the atmosphere.